SaifPunjwani/pdp-gpt2-implementation/README.md

 ## Experiment Results

-The results of our hyperparameter sweeps and extension experiments are available in the included report and presentation.
+The results of the hyperparameter sweeps and extension experiments are available in the included report and presentation.

 ## Paper Summary